zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/Readme.txt

 What is this?
 This python script collection is one of the two the software subpackages of CRISPRi functional genomics method for the prokaryotes, used for the NGS data processing and result visualization.
 The basic description of this program can be found at BioRxiv: https://doi.org/10.1101/129668.
 Please cite this paper or subsequent peer-reviewed publication if this program is useful to your work.

 This script collection is user-friendly for experimental microbiologists with no or limited programming expertise.
 Generally, the user only need to download the script, edit a configure file to set several parameters needed for sgRNA design, and type in one command line in a Linux environment to initiate the design process.
 The output includes the statistics about result at sgRNA, gene and operon level of each stressed condition.
-Meanwhile, the Gini index profile of each library, the agreement of biological replicates, fitness distribution of negative sgRNA, FDR-(Log10P)*(effect size) value curve and diverse visualization files are also presented.
+Meanwhile, the Gini index profile of each library, the agreement of biological replicates, fitness distribution of negative sgRNA, FPR-(Log10P MWU test)*|fitness score| value curve and diverse visualization files are also presented.

 # ///////////////////////////////////////////////////////////////
 General description of the algorithm and experiment